 The bemused Goddess says, “Oh, they are just angry because they were lied to by their Gods as to who would be in heaven and hell!!”

-Lucas Cranach the Elder was a German Renaissance painter and graphic artist who excelled in portraits and in female nudes.
-He was the foremost member of the family of artists by that name active in Saxony during the 16th century.
+Lucas Cranach the Elder was the foremost member of the family of artists by that name active in Saxony during the 16th century.

-From about 1501 to 1504 Cranach lived in Vienna, and his earliest known works date from this period.
-They include a portrait of a humanist, Doctor Reuss (Germanisches Museum, Nuremberg) and a Crucifixion (1503, Alte Pinakothek, Munich).
+From about 1501 to 1504 Lucas Cranach lived in Vienna, and his earliest known works date from this period.
+They include a portrait of the Wife of Dr Johann Stephan Reuss (1503), found in the collection of Staatliche Museen, Berlin and The Crucifixion (1503, Alte Pinakothek, Munich).

-In 1505 Cranach became court painter to the electors of Saxony at Wittenberg, a position he held until 1550.
+In 1505 Cranach became court painter to the electors of Saxony at Wittenberg until 1550.
 He was a prominent citizen in Wittenberg, received a title, and became mayor in 1537.
-In 1508 he visited the Netherlands, where he painted portraits of such royalty as Holy Roman Emperor Maximilian I and the young prince who succeeded him as Charles V. For his electoral patrons he painted biblical and mythological scenes with decorative sensual nudes that were new to German painting.
-These works include many versions of Adam and Eve, The Judgment of Paris (1528, Metropolitan Museum, New York), and Venus and Cupid.
+In 1508 he visited the Netherlands, where he painted portraits of such royalty as Holy Roman Emperor Maximilian I and the young prince who succeeded him as Charles V. He painted biblical and mythological scenes with decorative sensual nudes that were new to German painting.
+These works include many versions of Adam and Eve, The Judgment of Paris (1528, Metropolitan Museum, New York), and nearly 20 versions of Venus and Cupid from 1527 to 1545.

-Here are some of his paintings of Adam and Eve by Lucas Cranach the Elder.
+Here are some of the paintings of Adam and Eve by Lucas Cranach the Elder. .

 Other artists who spent time drawing the navels

 Out of curiosity, I searched Google for images of ‘Adam and Eve’ by other artists and I was shocked to find that almost all the painters of the renaissance period including Michelangelo drew gracefully and spent time in drawing meticulously the navels of Adam and Eve.